NITJSR-OSS/MemeCash/Readme.md

 -  ### Expectations from you:

-- [ ] Some zeal and interest to work on the project.
+- [ ] Some real and interest to work on the project.

 - [ ] Some basic Git knowledge.